qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 ### Configure training

-The main entity in Quaterion is `TrainableModel`.
+The main entity in Quaterion is [TrainableModel](https://quaterion.qdrant.tech/quaterion.train.trainable_model.html).
 This class makes model's building process fast and convenient.

-`TrainableModel` is a wrapper around `pytorch_lightning.LightningModule`.
+`TrainableModel` is a wrapper around [pytorch_lightning.LightningModule](https://pytorch-lightning.readthedocs.io/en/latest/common/lightning_module.html).

 [Lightning](https://www.pytorchlightning.ai/) handles all the training process complexities, like training loop, device managing, etc. and saves user from a necessity to implement all this routine manually.
 Also Lightning's modularity is worth to be mentioned.